AdrianNiu/nlp/README.md

 n-grams
 n-grams is another representation model for simplifying text selection contents.
 As opposed to the orderless representation of bag of words, n-grams modeling is interested in preserving contiguous sequences of N items from the text selection.
 It is usually bi-gram and tri-gram models.

+Generative
+models the actual distribution of each class full probabilistic model of all variables - specifies a joint probability distribution over observation and label sequences.
+Bayesian network, Naïve Bayes, Hidden Markov Model…

+Discriminative
+models the decision boundary between the classes model only for the target variable(s) conditional on the observed variables Logistic regression, Decision tree, Support vector machine, k nearest neighbor, conditional random field…

 const { NlpManager } = require('node-nlp');
 const manager = new NlpManager({ languages: ['en'] });